krzysztofzuraw/blog/src/uses.md

 ---
 layout: post
-title: Uses
+title: What I'm using
 date: 2022-07-23
 eleventyNavigation:
-  key: Uses
+  key: What I'm using
-  parent: Header
+  parent: Additional
-  order: 3
+  order: 2
 ---

 ## Hardware